adobe/aem-block-collection/README.md

 This project provides a foundation for starting an AEM Edge Delivery Services project.
 It includes many common blocks and features a project might need.

-## Dark Alley compatible
+## DA compatible

-This specific repo has been _slightly_ modified to be compatible with Dark Alley's live preview.
+This specific repo has been _slightly_ modified to be compatible with DA's live preview.

 ## Getting started